Wiki · Concept · Last reviewed June 25, 2026

 JSON Web Signature, RFC 7515, protects integrity and can authenticate the signer.
 JSON Web Encryption, RFC 7516, protects confidentiality.
 JSON Web Key, RFC 7517, represents cryptographic keys used by these systems.
 Together these sit inside the JOSE family of specifications.

 Many deployments use JWTs inside larger profiles.
-RFC 9068 defines a JWT profile for OAuth 2.0 access tokens.
+RFC 9068 defines a JWT profile for OAuth 2.0 access tokens and gives those tokens the explicit type at+jwt.
 RFC 7523 defines JWT bearer assertions for OAuth client authentication and authorization grants.
+OpenID Connect Core defines the ID Token as a JWT carrying claims about an authentication event.
 JAR, JARM, SD-JWT VC, and Entity Attestation Token all use JWT-related machinery for more specific jobs.

 Agent Context